 What is the purpose of the film?

-The film exists primarily to help people in San Diego understand the issue of homelessness so that we can advocate for full funding and implementation of the new 5 year regional plan so that we can creating a system of housing and services that will assure that homelessness becomes rare, brief, and non-reoccurring.
+The film exists primarily to help people in San Diego understand the issue of homelessness so that we can advocate for full funding and implementation of those efforts lead by the Regional Task Force on the Homeless.

 How did you find Tony?